CyberGen49/express-file-index/README.md

 }));

 app.listen(3000, () => {
-    console.log('Server is running on http://localhost:3000');
+    console.log('Server started on port 3000');
 });
 ```

 ## Configuration

 The middleware accepts an options object to customize its behavior.
-Below are the available options:
+The available options are as follows:

 ### `string` `rootDir`
 The root directory of the file index.